kmaterna/cubbie/README.md

 # S1_batches

-This set of codes will help with Sentinel-1 batch processing.
-It will search the Sentinel-1 archive, download data, organize files, produce interferograms with GMTSAR, and perform other options.
+This set of codes I use for help with Sentinel-1 data analysis.
+Its functionality is basically down to searching the Sentinel-1 archive and downloading data.
+I used to use it for driving stack processing with GMTSAR and performing SBAS.

 ## Description